Sustainable & Ethical Sourcing

 Signing the ECC allows us to improve the welfare of millions of chickens used in our supply chain, building on our cage free egg commitment, antibiotic usage reduction and responsible fish sourcing programmes, further demonstrating our responsible sourcing approach and ongoing commitment to animal welfare.

 In order to benchmark our sustainability performance in our sector, we are members of The Sustainable Restaurant Association.
-In 2018 we maintained a 2-Star rating that was achieved in 2017.
-We are targeting a 3-Star rating in 2019 at our next assessment.
+In 2021 we were awarded 3-star rating across all of our brands (the highest rating).

-As in previous years, there continues to be no genetically modified foods or artificial trans fats in any of our products, and we have banned colours that cause hyperactivity in children from all of our products served to children.
+As in previous years, there continues to be no genetically modified foods or trans fats in any of our products, and we have banned artificial colours that cause hyperactivity in children from all our products served to children.